leshikus/debian-repo/README.md

 apt-get upgrade
 ```

-The script does not delete packages from `/repo/path`, delete them
+The script may be used to add new packages to `/repo/path` and update signatures.
+It does not delete packages, delete them
 manually if you no longer need them.